6 ways to make your business more sustainable

 The environment is a topic on everyone’s mind, and climate change is one of the most defining issues of our time.
 In 2019, the UK became the first major economy to commit to passing a net zero emissions law, meaning that by 2050, all UK greenhouse gas emissions should be net zero.

 But how can you, as a small business, make an impact?
-To help, our Circular Yorkshire colleagues at the Local Enterprise Partnership (LEP) have put together six key benefits.
-This article will tell you what these are and provide a place to start on your journey towards being more environmentally friendly.
+To help, our Circular Yorkshire colleagues at the York & North Yorkshire Local Enterprise Partnership (LEP) have put together six key benefits.
+This article will tell you what these are and provide a place to start on your journey towards being a more environmentally friendly, sustainable business.
 It will also illustrate how implementing these changes could be hugely beneficial to your business.

 There are many ways in which your company could start reducing your energy usage, from the transport methods your staff take to work, to heating and running your premises, to actually making and manufacturing your products.